 Large documentation projects can be quoted directly by phone or RFP.
 It is advisable to consult a HABS professional (historian, preservation planner, photographer) to help with a documentation RFP.
 Be sure to establish requirements for format: 4x5 or 5x7.
 How many views? (this can be changed after contracting, but lets competing photographers bid apples to apples on the RFP) Access restrictions, safety and security issues should be clear.
-As a HABS photographer we ask relevant questions about: Location constraints, hours of operation/access, electricity on site, 4 wheel drive requirements, generators, lighting, traffic on roads and bridges, homeland security, safety equipment, aerial views, temperatures, snow and rain, deadlines, deliverables, lodging, and site specific questions.
+A HABS photographer should ask relevant questions about: Location constraints, hours of operation/access, electricity on site, 4 wheel drive requirements, generators, lighting, traffic on roads and bridges, homeland security, safety equipment, aerial views, temperatures, snow and rain, deadlines, deliverables, lodging, and site specific questions.
 When calling a photographer or creating a RFP it is great to have ready answers to these questions.

-Can any photographer do a HABS?
+Can any photographer do HABS/HAER/HALS documentation photography?

 Do HABS prints need to be done in a darkroom?

 An in-house darkroom allows can improve turn-around times and keeps the negatives from being shipped for printing, but the 2011 guidelines for HABS/HAER/HALS now allow digital print cards to be printed with archival pigment digital printers.
 The resource is still recorded on large-format film and the film processed and archivally washed as before.
 Then, instead of being contact-printed in a wet-darkroom, the negative is scanned on a back-lit scanner, the image is inverted and formatted in Photoshop, and printed on a pigment ink-jet printer.
 This may not save any time, but allows photographers without wet-darkrooms to complete documentations.
 Digital print cards may also be less costly when large numbers of document copies need to be produced (over five original sets).